Calculate My Pension – The Pension Planning Website

 • Initial Income Yield: This tells you how effectively your savings are being converted into income at the start of retirement.
 You can compare this figure to the 4% rule , a widely used rule of thumb for sustainable withdrawals.

 • Total Future Tax Rate: This shows how much tax you will pay as a percentage of your retirement income over your whole retirement.
 It’s useful for planning the most tax-efficient mix of withdrawal between pensions and ISAs.
-This is particularly true when planning as a couple as you can easily see who is paying the most tax.
+This is particularly true when planning as a couple as you can easily see who is paying the highest tax rate.

 • Total Fund Charges Rate: This gives the total amount you will pay in fund charges as a percentage of your retirement income over your whole retirement.
 This can be surprisingly high and will demonstrate the value of lower-cost options, significantly improving your long-term income.

 If you are still paying off a mortgage or have children at home, your retirement planning may include an increase in pension contributions at a certain age.
-This is possible with the premium version.
+Specify the age at which you plan to increase your contributions and the amount of the increase.
+You can do this for you pension and your ISA.

 If the results tell you that your affordable retirement income is less than you need, this feature provides another way you can increase your initial income.

-By setting income reductions in the laters years of your retirement, you can see how this frees up funds to allow a higher income in the early years.
+By setting income reductions in the later years of your retirement, you can see how this frees up funds to allow a higher income in the early years.

 You will be able to specify two percentage drops in income at specified ages.
 Your affordable income is automatically recalculated to see the effect.